crhwebdev-courses/react-videos/README.md

+## Description

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is for the Udemy course: Modern React with Redux [2019 Update].

 ## Available Scripts